• Home

 DIY Mid-Century Modern Furniture Legs With the Lathe

-Corey let me try it out a few times and it’s so much fun to use!
-Basically, how it works is that you attach the wood to the tool and turn it on, then the wood begins to spin and you use various cutting tools to whittle it down and shape it however you want.
-I’ll be doing a post in a few weeks to show you some other, more intricate projects we’ve created with this (we’ve got some seriously cool gift ideas for you!) but the possibilities are basically endless.
+Corey let me try the lathe out a few times as he was working.
+It’s so much fun to use!
+Basically, you attach the wood to the tool and turn it on.
+Then, the wood begins to spin and you use various cutting tools to whittle it down and shape it however you want.
+The possibilities are basically endless.

-Once he finished shaping the legs (which he makes look ridiculously easy, but I can tell you from experience is harder than it looks!) he used this awesome little set of sanding strips to sand the legs down so they’re perfectly, 100% smooth.
-You can see in the video how it works, but basically he uses a bunch of different grits of sandpaper to make it perfect.
+Once he finished shaping the legs, he used this awesome little set of sanding strips to sand the legs down so they’re perfectly, 100% smooth.
+You can see in the video below how it works.
+But, basically he uses a bunch of different grits of sandpaper to make it perfect.
 These things are so smooth they feel like they’re factory-made.
 It’s incredible.

 And finally, he cleaned them up with some rubbing alcohol, adds this finish to it, and buffs them with some fancy buffing pads.
 You can see all of these little steps in the video – it’s kind of crazy to watch how the wood transforms throughout the process.